Swedish low-carb cheesecake with strawberry jam

 - Enjoy the cheesecake warm or cold together with the sugar-free jam.

 Sugar-free strawberry jam

-In Sweden you usually serve the "ostkaka" with whipped cream.
-It's also common in the Southern part of Sweden so add some saffron to the batter which gives it a beautiful golden color and amazing flavor.
+In Sweden, you usually serve the "ostkaka" with whipped cream.
+It's also common in the Southern part of Sweden to add some saffron to the batter, which gives it a beautiful golden color and amazing flavor.

-The cheesecake also tastes great with any kind of fresh berries.
+The cheesecake also tastes great with any type of fresh berries.

-Bitter almonds adds the characteristic flavor of the classic version of the Swedish "ostkaka".
+Bitter almonds add the characteristic flavor of the classic version of the Swedish "ostkaka".
 It could be tricky to find it in some parts of the world.

 Regular almond extract works as a substitute.
 You can also substitute for vanilla extract if you don't prefer the almond flavor.